 Location: 570 Ocean Blvd., Rye, NH

 - There are a few great places for an elopement here.
-One is at the Founder's Monument, which is about a five minute walk from the Science Center but, again, there are many other nice spots.
+One is at the Founder's Monument, which is about a five minute walk from the Science Center but, again, there are many other nice sites.
 There is a parking fee in Summer.

 Sanders Poynt, Location: 25 Wentworth Road, Rye, NH

-- This is a cute spot located about half way between the Wentworth By The Sea Country Club and Wentworth By The Sea Hotel on the Rye side of the bridge leading into New Castle.
+- This is a cute place located about half way between the Wentworth By The Sea Country Club and Wentworth By The Sea Hotel on the Rye side of the bridge leading into New Castle.
 I discovered it recently when searching (with a couple) for a spot to do their ceremony on the beach.
 It's a quick pull-off on the right, off Route 1B, with not a lot of parking, but you'll also have not a lot of company.
-There's a tiny beach there that serves as a nice spot for a ceremony.
+There's a tiny beach there that serves as a nice location for a ceremony.

-Elopement Sites in Strafford, Essex, and York Counties
+Places to Elope in Strafford, Essex, and York Counties

 Location: 127 Longmarsh Road, Durham, NH

 - Performed a small wedding on the trail for the first time in late March.
 The trail itself is about four miles long, and I can't vouch for any particular spot on the trail other than the one my couple brought me to.
 If you park on Longmarsh Road and head into the trail, maybe about 1 minute in there is a small trail on the right.
-If you follow it down about three minutes, you'll come to a lovely spot overlooking the marsh.
-Quiet, peaceful, serene... all of these words can be used to describe this spot.
+If you follow it down about three minutes, you'll come to a lovely site overlooking the marsh.
+Quiet, peaceful, serene... all of these words can be used to describe this place.
 It's ideal if you're trying to find an out-of-the-way, private location in nature to elope.

 •Hale Memorial Park, Location: 210-212 Water Street, Newburyport, MA - This is really a beautiful park.
 It features a fountain, and many couples choose to get married in front of the fountain.
 There is a small section of the park, located across the street from the main park, with a view of the ocean that is also prime ground for a ceremony.
 If you're eloping, I don't believe there's a charge for using the park.
 The only drawback is that you have to find parking on the side streets around the park, although this is usually not that difficult to do.
 All in all, this is a pretty place for a wedding!
 Pics...
 Hale Memorial Park

 •Maudslay State Park, Location: 74 Curzon Mill Road, Newburyport, MA - There are many very picturesque spots in the park that can accommodate a wedding.
 Maudslay is not big as far as State Parks are concerned - you can cover just about the entire park in a two or three hour hike.
-I recommend you take a day to walk around and scout out some potential areas for your elopement.
+I recommend you take a day to walk around and scout out some potential places for your elopement.
 There is a parking fee.
 Some pics...
 Maudslay State Park

 •Rear Range Lighthouse, Location: 61 Water Street, Newburyport, MA - Want to get married in a really unique place?... try the top of a lighthouse!
 I performed a wedding here on Valentine's Day for a couple who were eloping.
 Good thing they were, because there wasn't a lot of room for guests!
-Very romantic spot with a great view of Newburyport and the ocean.
+Very romantic site with a great view of Newburyport and the ocean.
 There is a fee for use of the Lighthouse, and I believe there are packages that include dinner.
 Check out images of the lighthouse here: Rear Range Lighthouse

-•Fort Foster, Location: 51 Pocahontas Road, Kittery, Maine - This is a great location for a wedding.
+•Fort Foster, Location: 51 Pocahontas Road, Kittery, Maine - This is a great location for an elopement.
 I did a vow renewal here in the off season.
 The couple and I and a few close friends/family parked at the gate, and walked about 10 minutes to the beach.
 It was worth it... we were the only ones on the beach, and the scenery is beautiful.
 When open, you can park a lot closer to the beach but, of course, you'll have more company.
 There are three beaches at Fort Foster - each is worthy of an elopement.
 You can also choose to be wed at the end of a pier with great views.
-In any case, if you're looking for a great place to get married in Maine, on the beach, you owe it to yourself to check out Fort Foster.
+In any case, if you're looking for a great place to elope in Maine, on the beach, you owe it to yourself to check out Fort Foster.
 You can get a taste of its beauty here: Fort Foster

 •Fort McClary State Park, Location: 45-31 Pepperrell Road, Kittery Point, Maine - Kind of a cool place for eloping.
-There are a few spots to have a small ceremony - most outside, but a few inside in case the weather is not cooperating.
+There are a few locations to have a small ceremony - most outside, but a few inside in case the weather is not cooperating.
 This is an old fort, so it's not the most beautiful site, but you can definitely get a feel for the history, and you can view the ocean from many vantage points.
-Just did my first wedding here, and the couple chose this spot for their ceremony.
+Just officiated my first wedding here, and the couple chose this place for their ceremony.
 There also appear to be some spots at the shore to have a ceremony.
 Enjoy these images from the historic fort...
 Fort McClary

 •Mount Agamenticus, Location: 21 Mount Agamenticus Road, York, Maine - This is just a beautiful place to tie the knot!
 It's only about a .6 mile drive to the top of the mountain and breathtaking views for the backdrop of your ceremony.
 If you're coming with a group, I've provided the Group Registration Request Form in the link above.
 If you're coming with just yourselves or a few people (i.e. less than 10), I don't think the form would be necessary, but you might want to contact them just in case.
 Here are some pics courtesy of Google, but I don't think images do it justice...
 Mount Agamenticus

-•York Harbor Beach, Location: 2 Harbor Beach Road, York, Maine - Did a wedding here on the beach in February!
+•York Harbor Beach, Location: 2 Harbor Beach Road, York, Maine - Officiated a wedding here on the beach in February!
 Surprisingly, the weather was pretty good!
 This is a nice smaller beach in York for an elopement, but two things you need to know...
-First, there is permit parking only in the small lot that leads to the beach - so if you're not a York resident, you could have trouble finding a parking spot near the beach that's not off limits - especially in summer.
-Second, you may want to schedule your wedding for low tide.
+First, there is permit parking only in the small lot that leads to the beach - so if you're not a York resident, you could have trouble finding a parking place near the beach that's not off limits - especially in summer.
+Second, you may want to schedule your elopement for low tide.
 The wedding I performed was at low tide.
 When I went there afterward for a walk with my dog Susie, it was high tide, and there was literally no beach to walk on.
 So plan accordingly!
 York Harbor Beach